-A steam room or sometimes called steam bath by weirdos, is an enclosed room that is heated with steam.
-The steam is often generated via water that is heated by a pump and comes out into the room from a spout.
-The room fills with warm heated water in the form of, you got it Linda, steam.
+A steam room, sometimes called a steam bath by weirdos, is an enclosed room heated with steam.
+The steam is often generated via water heated by a pump and comes out into the room from a spout.
+As a result, the room fills with warm heated water in the form of, you got it, Linda, steam.
 Most steam rooms are found in gyms or spas.

-Temperatures of steam rooms vary at 110° to 114° Fahrenheit and have a humidity level of 100%.
+Temperatures of steam rooms vary from 110° to 114° Fahrenheit and have a humidity level of 100%.

 What is a sauna?

 A sauna is an enclosed room that is heated via dry heat.
 There are a few different heat sources for saunas that include:

 - Wood burning – heated via wood and rocks

 - Electrically – heated with an electrical heater that is typically attached to the floor